MaterializeInc/materialize/doc/user/content/known-limitations.md

 - Consistent Kinesis sources are not supported {{% gh 2191 %}}
 - Enhanced fan-out Kinesis consumers are not supported {{% gh 2192 %}}
 - Reading from a Kinesis stream as of a sequence number or timestamp is not supported {{% gh 2294 %}}
+- Kinesis resharding is not supported {{% gh 8776 %}}
 - Kinesis sinks are not supported {{% gh 2372 %}}

 ### File sources